nesi/oa4mp-shibboleth/README.md

   processDuringStartAction: Process during 'start' action, i.e. before the
-                            approval page is displayed to the user, instead of after approval and before MyProxy invocation returnDnAsUsername        Use the first certificate's DN as the username that is returned to the OAuth client (formatted in 'Globus' format, i.e. with '/' as separator) -->
+                            approval page is displayed to the user, instead of after approval and before MyProxy invocation -->
 ````